-Enrollment units mav establish grade point average standards that exceed the minimum grade point average requirements of the University.
-School of Music undergraduate students are in good standing when they have a minimum cumulative grade point average of 2.5.
-Should an undergraduate student fail to meet the requirements of their enrollment units, they may be subject to enrollment restrictions, course repetition requirements, other corrective interventions, and ultimately, dismissal from their enrollment unit.
-A student who is dismissed from their unit may seek immediate transfer to enrollment an enrollment unit for which their cumulative grade point average is acceptable.
+Enrollment units may establish grade point average standards that exceed the minimum grade point average requirements of the University.
+School of Music undergraduate students are in good standing when they have a minimum cumulative grade point average of 2.5. an undergraduate student fail to meet the requirements of their enrollment units, they may be subject to enrollment restrictions, course repetition requirements, other corrective interventions, and ultimately, dismissal from their enrollment unit.
+A student who is dismissed from their enrollment unit may seek immediate transfer enrollment unit for which their cumulative grade point average is acceptable.